oSharpey/cyber-obsidian/year-2/IM/Week-2.md

 ### Advantages
 - **Data Consistency**
-	- DMBS makes sure consistency is maintained and shares throughout the organisation
+	- DBMS makes sure consistency is maintained and shares throughout the organisation
 - **Effective Data Integration**
 	- Provides integrated picture how processes in one segment of the organisation affect other segments.
 - **Data Sharing and Security**